 - We evaluated the design and tested the operating effectiveness of certain internal controls related to the Bank's collective and individual ALL estimates.
-These included controls relating to: (i) model validation related to PD, LGD and collective ALL models, including the historical observation periods; (ii) review and approval of significant assumptions and judgments used by the Bank to determine customer credit and country risk ratings; (iii) data inputs for the collective and individual ALL models, including these used to determine PDs, LGDs and customer credit and country risk ratings, including technology controls over the sources of data and the transfer of information through certain application systems and their processing. - We involved financial risk management professionals with specialized skills and knowledge, who assisted in: (i) evaluating the Bank's collective and individual ALL methodologies for compliance with the International Financial Reporting Standards as issued by the International Accounting Standards Board; (ii) assessing the conceptual soundness and performance testing of the PD and LGD models by inspecting model documentation to determine whether the models are suitable for their intended use; (iii) evaluating the customer credit and country risk rating models by comparing them to relevant industry practices, considering the Bank's business environment; and (iv) for a sample of countries, assessing the macroeconomic variables used by the Bank in each country risk rating by comparing them to publicly available information and performing sensitivity analysis using alternative reliable sources, considering current and potential COVID-19 pandemic impacts. - We involved credit risk professionals with specialized skills and knowledge, who assisted in: (i) testing a selection of the Bank's customer credit risk ratings by developing an independent rating using information related to the borrower's financial performance and conditions obtained from the Bank and from independent sources and comparing them to the Bank's rating; and (ii) evaluating the sources of repayment and any relevant guarantees or underlying collateral used in the individual ALL estimate.
+These included controls relating to: (i) model validation related to PD, LGD and collective ALL models, including the historical observation periods; (ii) review and approval of significant assumptions and judgments used by the Bank to determine customer credit and country risk ratings; (iii) data inputs for the collective and individual ALL models, including those used to determine PDs, LGDs and customer credit and country risk ratings, including technology controls over the sources of data and the transfer of information through certain application systems and their processing. - We involved financial risk management professionals with specialized skills and knowledge, who assisted in: (i) evaluating the Bank's collective and individual ALL methodologies for compliance with the International Financial Reporting Standards as issued by the International Accounting Standards Board; (ii) assessing the conceptual soundness and performance testing of the PD and LGD models by inspecting model documentation to determine whether the models are suitable for their intended use; (iii) evaluating the customer credit and country risk rating models by comparing them to relevant industry practices, considering the Bank's business environment; and (iv) for a sample of countries, assessing the macroeconomic variables used by the Bank in each country risk rating by comparing them to publicly available information and performing sensitivity analysis using alternative reliable sources. - We involved credit risk professionals with specialized skills and knowledge, who assisted in: (i) testing a selection of the Bank's customer credit risk ratings by independently developing a rating using information of the borrower's financial performance and conditions and comparing them to the Bank's ratings; and (ii) evaluating the sources of repayment and any relevant guarantees or underlying collateral used in the individual ALL estimate.